ExAtlas Overview and Help

 Fig. 17.
 Open geneset of targets of transcription factors in mouse ES cells.

 When a specific geneset is selected, then the full list of member genes is displayed.
-From this screen you can test the significance of overlap with any other available geneset data, such as GO, KEGG, etc.

 Click the button "Data quality" near the bottom of the "Open expression profile" screen (Fig. 4) to